Gratitude: The William Perkin Etiquette

 There is no parking on the school site for parents or visitors during the school day or after school.
 If you have special requirements, please contact the school office.

 William Perkin High School is in the London Borough of Ealing’s Controlled Parking Zone Q which restricts parking between 10.00–11.00am and 2.00-3.00pm Monday to Friday.

 Travelling to school by car is discouraged and all visitors and pupils are requested to travel by more sustainable means.

 The school is well served by public transport.
 Transport for London lines run to the following stations, all of which are a short walk from the school:

 Greenford (Central Line and London Overground - First Great Western Trains), about 10 minutes' walk.

 The 92, 105 and E6 stop directly outside the school.
 In addition, the 395 stops near Greenford Station and the 95 stops near the Greenford Roundabout.

 The Transport for London website has up to date travel information on the Underground, Overground and Bus networks.

-Our brand new café opened in February 2014 and is currently open for breakfast club and during break and lunch times.
-It is an enjoyable, vibrant and colourful open space with an outdoor area containing picnic benches and canopies.
-The café serves a wide range of hot and cold food and drink including fresh sandwiches, wraps, salads and a meal of the day.
-The 4-week menu can be found here.
+Our Café is open for breakfast, during break and lunch times and after school.
+It is an enjoyable, vibrant and colourful space with an outdoor area containing picnic benches and canopies.
+The Café serves a wide range of hot and cold food and drink including fresh sandwiches, wraps, salads and a meal of the day.
+An example of the 4-week menu can be found here.

 We believe that everyone will enjoy this café-style dining experience with its quick and cashless service.
 Parents need to register with ParentPay for students to be able to enjoy the cashless service.